6638maggie-gitau/6638maggie-gitau/README.md

 ## ✍️ Writing

 Beyond software development, I'm also a novelist who enjoys creating compelling stories filled  with  emotions, growth, and unforgettable characters.
-Writing allows me to express creativity in a different way while sharpening my storytelling and problem-solving skills.
+Writing allows me to express creativity in a different while sharpening my storytelling and problem-solving skills.

 ## 🌱 Currently Learning